3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/DevGuide.md

 ## Licensing ##

-All Google Test source and pre-built packages are provided under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).
+All Google Test source and pre-built packages are provided under the [New BSD License](http:

 ## The Google Test Community ##

-The Google Test community exists primarily through the [discussion group](http://groups.google.com/group/googletestframework) and the GitHub repository.
+The Google Test community exists primarily through the [discussion group](http:
 You are definitely encouraged to contribute to the discussion and you can also help us to keep the effectiveness of the group high by following and promoting the guidelines listed here.